 The exception is If neither you nor your spouse have worked and paid taxes for 10+ years In this case, if you miss your Initial Enrollment Period, you’ll have to wait until the General Enrollment Period (January 1 - March 31 every year) to enroll and pay a penalty on top of your premium.
 The penalty amount is 10% of the monthly premium, and you’ll need to pay it for twice as many years as you waited to enroll.
 So, if you miss your Initial Enrollment Period and sign up the following year during the General Enrollment Period, you’ll need to pay the penalty for two years.

 Your Medicare Initial Enrollment Period is a 7-month window that’s unique to your birth month.
 The window begins three months before the month in which you turn 65, includes the full month of your birthday, and extends until three months after.
 During this time, confirm that you are enrolled in Medicare Part A by either receiving your Medicare red, white, and blue card, viewing your status via your Medicare account or Social Security account online, or calling the Social Security Administration.
-If you are not enrolled, contact social security to sign up to avoid late enrollment fees.
+If you are not enrolled, contact Social Security to sign up to avoid late enrollment fees.

 If you don’t sign up for Medicare Part B during your Initial Enrollment Period, and you don’t qualify for a Part B Special Enrollment Period, you’ll be on the hook for a monthly penalty—most likely for every month you are enrolled in Medicare Part B.

 The penalty is 10% of your monthly premium for every year you waited to enroll.
-So, if you waited for two years after your Initial Enrollment Period to enroll and don’t qualify for a Special Enrollment Period, then you’ll have to pay 20% (10% for each of the two years you were late) on top of your monthly premium for as long as you’re enrolled in Medicare Part B.
+So, if you waited for two years after your Initial Enrollment Period to enroll and don’t qualify for a Special Enrollment Period, then you’ll have to pay 20% (10% for each of the two years you were late) on top of your monthly premium for as long as you’re enrolled in Medicare Part B. This Part B premium penalty lasts for as long as you have Medicare coverage.

 A penalty for, well, forever can be a huge burden, especially for seniors, who are often on fixed incomes.
 To avoid the Part B penalty, be aware of both your Initial Enrollment Period and your eligibility for Special Enrollment Periods.